 The manufacturer should provide training for all the personnel whose duties take them into production and storage areas or into control laboratories (including the technical, maintenance and cleaning personnel), and for other personnel whose activities could affect the quality of the product.

 Besides the basic training on the theory and practice of Good Manufacturing Practice, newly recruited personnel should receive training appropriate to the duties assigned to them.
 Continuing training should also be given, and its practical effectiveness should be periodically assessed.
-Training programmes should be available and approved by either the head of Production or the head of Quality Control, as appropriate and training records should be kept.
+Training program should be available and approved by either the head of Production or the head of Quality Control, as appropriate and training records should be kept.

 Personnel working in areas where contamination is a hazard, e.g. clean areas or areas where highly active, toxic, infectious or sensitizing materials are handled, should be given specific training.